The Golden Child in Family Systems

 The parent may unconsciously look to the child to:

 The child may feel special.
 At the same time, they may feel trapped.
 Their life gradually becomes connected to other people's expectations.
-Many adults later discover they have spent years living someone else's dream.
+Many adults later discover they have spent years trying to fulfill someone else's dream.

 The Hidden Loneliness of the Golden Child